ConorWilliams/ballot/README.md

 # MCR room ballot

-Welcome to the Churchill MCR Postgrad room ballot code please read on to find out how to run the ballot code if you are the computing officer this year **and** how you can verify that the room ballot was run honestly this year!
+Welcome to the Churchill MCR postgraduate-room-ballot code, please read on to find out how to: run the ballot code if you are the computing officer this year **and** how you can verify that the room ballot was run honestly this year!

 ## Installation
 To build the codebase you will need a c++ compiler supporting c++20, git, make, and a version of cmake greater than or equal to 3.14.
 Then follow the standard procedure: